Put your home beyond the reach of contributing to care fees

 - If the property is sold and another is not bought if, for example, you go into care, the proceeds will be held in trust and you will be entitled to any interest earned.

-- On the death of the former owner (or second of two former owners), but not before, the property, or its proceeds of sale, will pass to the nominated beneficiaries; at this stage the trust operates in a similar way to a will.
+- On the death of the former owner (or second of two former owners), but not before, the property, or its proceeds of the sale, will pass to the nominated beneficiaries; at this stage, the trust operates in a similar way to a will.

 - The trust is equally appropriate for married couples, partners and single owners.
 Even though the home will be disregarded by the local authority if it is occupied by a spouse or partner, it still makes sense to set up a trust when both partners are alive as early planning is strongly recommended.

 - Once the trust is set up, you will not be able to release any of your home’s capital.